sebastianet/tc74/README.md

    **) client fills the page with the provided value

-   *) if the client clicks on "draw temperatures" button, the server sends up to 3 days of values, 8.640 values, collected one every 30 seconds at server.
+   *) if the client clicks on "draw temperatures" button, the server sends up to 3 days of values, collected one every 30 seconds at server (up to 8.640 values).
 Then the client draws the values on the canvas.